ir-engine/architecture-docs/README.md

 ## Documentation generator tool

-This documentation was created using PocketFlow, a documentation generator tool that:
+This documentation was created using PocketFlow, a codebase analysis tool that:

-1. Analyzes codebases to identify key abstra238798238798ctions
+1. Analyzes codebases to identify key architectural concepts
 2. Determines relationships between components
-3. Creates beginner-friendly tutorials explaining how the code works
+3. Creates comprehensive tutorials explaining how the code works

 ## Getting started with the documentation generator